IDSIA/MLprod/docs/source/components/monitoring.rst

     * Knowing exactly the causes of the problems
     * Knowing where problems happen and the actions to take

-A monitring system is usually made by a piece of software that records some metrics and a dashboard that shows those metrics and statistics.
+A monitoring system is usually made by a piece of software that records some metrics and a dashboard that shows those metrics and statistics.
 Metrics could be recorded from the infrastructure, like hardware status, or directly from the code.